Small Christmas Cake

 Cocoa

-You can replace the cocoa with a tablespoon of grated dark chocolate.
+You can replace cocoa with a tablespoon of grated dark chocolate.
 We melt the chocolate with our butter so this stops it from setting, or omit entirely and add an extra tablespoon of flour.

 Unsalted butter